|HOME||NEW PHYSICAL THEORY||DOWNLOAD|

 There is no such 'thing' as energy

 "There is no such thing as matter.
 Everything is energy."
-Statements such as this are found in every modern physics textbook and on innumerable Internet websites.
+Statements such as this have entered into popular belief and are implicit in the mathematics of every physics textbook.
 Everyone with a high-school education 'knows' that it is true; yet not only is it incorrect, it implies something that very few understand.
 The explanation here may be the only one publicly available.

 The statement is based on 'the most famous equation in the world': E = mc².
 This is a reformulation of of an idea examined in Einstein's 1905 paper Does the inertia of a body depend upon its energy-content? although it was presented, not as an equation, but as a statement in words.
 It took several years for its present form to emerge, gaining direct empirical proof in the 1930s with the discovery of the neutron and the so-called 'mass defect' in atomic nuclei.
 Most crucially, it was imprinted indelibly in the public mind with the arrival of atomic bombs.
 Since then it has been universally accepted as unquestionably true, which indeed it is as a mathematical statement.
 The fundamental conceptual errors to which it has given rise derive from its interpretation, and are never discussed because they are all but unrecognized.